ddorn/ddorn.gitlab.io/content/page/resources.md

 ---
-title: Ressources
+title: Resources
-subtitle: Un petite liste de contenu qui a changé ma vie
+subtitle: A small list of content that changed my life
 comments: false
 date: 2020-01-21
 ---